MAINE WEDDING PHOTOGRAPHERS | MAINE WEDDING PHOTOGRAPHY

 - They cost much less than the rest

-- They are including an amazing list of items with their contract, such as prints, a big album, parent albums, slideshows, canvas wraps, etc. (See the PRINTS AND ALBUMS CAN WAIT section further below.)
+- They’re including an amazing list of items with their contract, such as prints, a big album, parent albums, slideshows, canvas wraps, etc. (See the PRINTS AND ALBUMS CAN WAIT section further below.)

 - Are your proposed photographers full-time weddings-only photographers?
 They may or may not do a variety of other genres, but it’s pretty safe to say that the more specialized they are in weddings, the likelihood of their being really awesome at what they do is far greater.

-Now comes the point where you will really start identifying your top choice.
 You already know you like their work, now how well are you going to like working with them?
 Test #1 is how responsive was each photographer with your request?
-It goes without saying how this responsiveness now, will equate to your satisfaction with the overall process, and the speed in which you will see your wedding images once your wedding is over!
 This initial contact is going to affirm the photographer’s availability for your date, give you their full catalog of offerings with pricing, along with other useful information such as an introductory video clip and other resources.

 TO MEET OR NOT TO MEET?

-So, let’s say that you have now narrowed your choices down to your two top choices because of their responsiveness, availability, and overall love of their image-making and story-telling ability.
+You’ve narrowed your choices down to your two top choices.
 If logistics allow, arrange to meet with your top photographer choice before signing.
-We realize that for many who choose a Maine wedding, it can be a destination wedding, so sometimes meeting with your Maine wedding photographer can be difficult.
+We realize that for many who plan a Maine wedding, it can be a destination wedding.
+So sometimes meeting with your Maine wedding photographer can be difficult.
 Choose to Skype or FaceTime to “meet”.
 Meet with your #1 pick first!
-And, be ready to leave money to secure the retainer to lock down everything.
+And, be ready to leave money to secure the booking fee to lock down everything.

 The meeting is more to affirm that all the things you love about the photographer continue to resonate with you, and most of all, that you enjoy their demeanor, that they are professional, courteous, friendly, and will be a perfect fit with you on wedding day.
 This is “Test #2”: if, at this first meeting, everything falls into place – the photographer is everything and more that you hoped for, they remain available, their fee is worth every penny, and you ‘”just know” that this is going to be a perfect fit – then book them on the spot!